 A data center migration plan is important to making sure your migration succeeds.
 To create an effective data center migration plan, the initiation and discovery phases must be iron clad.

-This post will go over the best practices for any organization to avoid the unexpected pitfalls of data center migrations that occur for migrations without proper planning.
+This post will go over the best practices for any organization to avoid the most common data center migration mistakes that occur for migrations without proper planning.

 Make Sure the Business Fully Commits to the Data Center Migration